 Hannah and George first made a visit to Birdsall House when they had just found out that their wedding venue had unexpectedly closed its doors.
-When one door closes, another opens and we felt very honoured that Hannah and George subsequently chose Birdsall House for their wedding.
+When one door closes, another opens!
+We were very honoured that Hannah and George subsequently chose Birdsall House for their wedding.

-The morning was bright sun and Yorkshire was looking its absolute best.
+That morning was bright sun and Yorkshire was looking its absolute best.
 The couple married at St Peter’s Church in Norton surrounded by 12 family members and closest friends.
-Very sadly, the number restrictions meant that none of Hannah and George’s grandparents were able to join the celebrations but some managed to watch the couple come out of Church and others managed to keep in touch throughout the day via the wonders of technology.
+Very sadly, the number restrictions meant that none of Hannah and George’s grandparents were able to join the celebrations.
+Some managed to watch the couple come out of Church.
+Others managed to keep in touch throughout the day via the wonders of technology!

 Following on from the service they drove the four miles to Birdsall in a beautiful old Bentley.
-With a small wedding comes the luxury of time and with the sun shining and the gorgeous autumnal colours around the park there was time for a photo stop by brilliant photographer Fiona (@anoifphotography) before getting to the house.
-With such a stunning day the couple and guests were able to have drinks and some photos outside amongst our stunning ruins before returning inside to champagne, delicious canapes and roaring log fires.
+A small wedding offers the couple the luxury of time.
+With the sun shining and the gorgeous autumnal colours around the park there was time for a photo stop by brilliant photographer Fiona (@anoifphotography) before getting to the house.
+With such a stunning day, the couple and guests were able to have drinks and some photos outside amongst our stunning ruins before returning inside to champagne, delicious canapes and roaring log fires.

 Throughout the evening Callum and Kieran from The Yorkshire Bartender (@yorkshire_bartender) kept guests topped up with champagne and divine cocktails.
 With fewer guests than normal, the possibility of having free flowing cocktails all night was real and made the celebrations very special indeed.

-The resounding lesson that we took away from Hannah and George’s wedding was that nobody should be afraid of ‘only having’ 15 people at a wedding.
-Their wedding was just perfect, yes they would have liked to have had a few more friends and family surrounding them for their special day but the wedding they had was beautiful, intimate, relaxed and generous of spirit.
+We learned a lot from Hannah and George’s wedding.
+The big one was that nobody should be afraid of ‘only having’ 15 people at a wedding.
+Their wedding was just perfect!
+Yes, of course they would have liked to have had a few more people to celebrate with.
+But, the wedding they had was beautiful, intimate, relaxed and generous of spirit.
 The couple and their guests had time to enjoy their big day as well as spending precious moments with their nearest and dearest.
 The tears, laughter, music and sheer happiness in the room was magical and it was one of the best weddings we have ever had at Birdsall House.